 Invite more than one mover for an in-house inspection so that they can have a good idea of the kind of job at hand (whether there are stairways or not), get their quotes, and compare the quotes from the respective cross country movers to know which one to hire based on their cost, your assessment of how well they are likely to get the job done, and if they fit into your budget.

-You should treat the move as a special one and only specialized movers must be handled, let your mover know what you are moving so that if they don’t have the expertise you will be able to hire movers who specialize in handling special moves such as the relocation of gun safes.
+You should treat the move as a special one and only specialized state to state movers must be handled, let your mover know what you are moving so that if they don’t have the expertise you will be able to hire movers who specialize in handling special moves such as the relocation of gun safes.
 Don’t assume that all movers can handle the transportation of gun safes.

 Safety is important, make sure you stay safe together with your household and people involved in getting the move done.
 Consider safety as the top priority as your being safe is more valuable than the worth of the contents in your gun safe.
 Do not overlook the importance of putting in place all necessary safety measures, the need for this cannot be overemphasized.